Moving violation: Costs

 Moving violation convictions typically result in fines and demerit points assessed to the license of the driver.
 As a driver accumulates points, they may be required to attend defensive driving lessons, retake their driving test, pay additional taxes, or even surrender their license.
 Additionally, moving violations often increase insurance premiums.
 Drivers with more points on their driving record often must pay more for car insurance than drivers with fewer.

 Sometimes tickets are used in a speed trap as a form of fundraising.
 For example, a local government that is suffering a budget shortfall may ticket more aggressively within its jurisdiction to increase revenue.

 In the United States, citation fines can vary widely between jurisdictions for the same behavior, usually between $25 and $1,000.
 In countries such as Finland however, they are specific proportions of the violator's income, and fines in excess of $100,000 can be assessed to wealthy individuals.
 In Canada, each province is individual in how they treat similar behavior, though each violation usually includes a set fine and demerit points against the driver's license.
 For example, a speeding ticket in Ontario of 50+ km over is 6 demerit points against the driver's license with the approximate fine calculated as (km over x 9.75) x 1.25, as well it carries a one-week automatic license suspension and car impoundment; in Manitoba, speeding in excess of 49 km is 10 demerit points and a fine of 672 dollars and a Serious Offence Licence Suspension.

 Examples of moving violations

 A van operating as an unlicensed bus crossing a solid yellow line.

-A car parked on a crosswalk too far from the shoulder of the road.
+A car whose license plate got obscured parked on a crosswalk too far from the shoulder of the road.
 Though technically a parking violation, depending on the jurisdiction and context (such as the vehicle being witnessed parking there by police), this could potentially count as a moving violation.